-The ‘Ask Me’ schemed is aimed at professionals within communities such as hairdressers, shop assistants, local community and voluntary sector workers, local community champions, job centre personnel, community centres, food banks, youth centres, criminal justice agencies, court personnel, children’s centre staff, health professionals, education professionals, housing offices and drug and alcohol services.
+The ‘Ask Me’ scheme is aimed at professionals within communities such as hairdressers, shop assistants, local community and voluntary sector workers, local community champions, job centre personnel, community centres, food banks, youth centres, criminal justice agencies, court personnel, children’s centre staff, health professionals, education professionals, housing offices and drug and alcohol services.

 Welsh Women’s Aid is the national charity in Wales working to end domestic abuse and all forms of violence against women.
-We are a federation of specialist organisations in Wales (working as part of a UK network of services) that provide lifesaving services to survivors of violence and abuse – women, men, children, families – and deliver a range of innovative preventative services in local communities.
-We have been at the forefront of shaping coordinated community responses and practice in Wales since we were established in 1978.
-We do this by campaigning for change and providing advice, consultancy, support and training to deliver policy and service improvements for survivors, families and communities.
+We are a federation of specialist organisations in Wales (working as part of a UK network of services) that provide lifesaving services to survivors of violence and abuse – women, men, children, and families – and deliver a range of innovative preventative services in local communities.
+We have been at the forefront of shaping coordinated community responses and practices in Wales since we were established in 1978.
+We do this by campaigning for change and providing advice, consultancy, support, and training to deliver policy and service improvements for survivors, families and communities.

-We also deliver services including the Welsh Government funded Live Fear Free Helpline (0808 8010800), a National Training Service providing accredited training and qualifications for professionals in Wales, refuge support and advocacy services in Colwyn Bay and Wrexham, and the national Children Matter preventative project supporting children and young people in every local authority in Wales.
+We also deliver services including the Welsh government-funded Live Fear Free Helpline (0808 8010800), a National Training Service providing accredited training and qualifications for professionals in Wales, refuge support and advocacy services in Colwyn Bay and Wrexham, and the national Children Matter preventative project supporting children and young people in every local authority in Wales.
 Our success is founded on making sure the experiences and needs of survivors are central to all we do.